NuGet/Home/proposed/2023/remove-projects-from-list-package-command.md

 * using `--include-transitive` lists `direct` project dependencies as transitive.
 * not using `--include-transitive` does not list project dependencies at all.

-Allowing to remove projects from the output would allow users to get an accurate view of their package dependencies.
+Removing projects from the output would allow users to get an accurate view of their package dependencies.
 This would ensure that the output of the command can be processed in an uniform way by either a user, or a piece of software - through the machine readable output - to support any report, or process associated with packages, even those with no issues related to deprecation, vulnerabilities, or up-to-dateness.

 ## Explanation

 ### Functional explanation

-A new `--exclude-project` option will be added to the `list` command.
-This option will ensure that no project will be reported in the output when used with `--include-transitive`.
+The `list package` default behavior will be changed to only return packages in the output.

 Given a solution setup like the one below,
 ```